Track your nutrition and health goals

 Poha Aloo Tikki Calories

 One small piece of aloo poha tikki (30g) has 99 kcal, 8% protein, 42% carbohydrates, and 50% fat.
-Eat in moderation — high in calories and trans fat.
+Eat in moderation — higher in fat due to frying.

 Aloo Tikki Size1 Tikki2 Tikkis3 Tikkis4 Tikkis